oeggy03/tp/docs/DeveloperGuide.md

 1. Adding a person

     1. Test case: `add p n/Jane Lim p/81234567 e/janel@example.com a/123, Bishan St 13, #03-33`<br>
        Expected: A new contact for Jane Lim is added.
-Her details will be displayed in the status message.
+Her details will be displayed in the Command Result Box.
     2. Test
        case: `add p n/Alan Tan p/92345678 e/alant@example.com a/456, Bukit Batok West Ave 5, #05-44 t/colleagues t/soccer`<br>
        Expected: Alan Tan's contact is added, including tags in the display.
     3. Test
        case: `add p n/Sarah Wong p/83456789 e/sarahw@example.com a/789, Tampines St 21, #07-77 t/colleagues t/book club`<br>
-       Expected: Error message `Tags names should be alphanumeric` is shown.
+       Expected: Error message `Tags names should be alphanumeric` is shown in the Command Result Box.
 Tags cannot include spaces.
     4. Test
        case: `add p n/Sarah Wong p/83456789 e/sarahw@example.com a/789, Tampines St 21, #07-77 t/colleagues t/book`<br>
        Expected: Sarah Wong's contact is successfully added with the tag `book`.
     5. Test case: `add p n/Tom`<br>
        Expected: Error due to incomplete information.
-The status message will show `Invalid command format!...`, with the status bar unchanged.
+The Command Result Box will display `Invalid command format!...`, with
+       the status bar unchanged.
     6. Other incorrect add person commands to try: `add p`, `add p n/Tom p/12345678`, `...` (compulsory fields are missing)
        Expected: Similar outcome to the previous test case.
-    7. Note: Specific errors will be prompted for invalid fields, such as `Phone numbers should only contain numbers, and it should be at least 3 digits long` for incorrect phone entries.<br><br>
+    7. Note: Specific errors will be prompted in Command Result Box for invalid fields, such as `Phone numbers should only contain numbers, and it should be at least 3 digits long` for incorrect phone entries.<br><br>
        After running the above test cases, the person list should look like this: